tylim88/Crypto-Symbol/README.md

 ⚡️ Name Lookup

-Note: the old name lookup in version 0.3-- does not ignore trailing and leading space
+Note: the old name lookup in version before 0.3 does not ignore trailing and leading space

 ```js
 import { nameOf, nameM, name } from 'crypto-symbol'